smok-serwis/tempsdb/docs/index.rst

    chunks
    memory-pressure-manager

+This is an append-only embedded time series library written in Cython.

 It tries to use mmap for reads and writes, and in general is as zero-copy as possible (ie. the only time data is unserialized is when a particular entry is read).
+It also uses iterators.

 Stored time series with a 8-bit timestamp and a fixed length of data.
 So no variable encoding for you!